Cancer By the Numbers

 -30 Temperature the cold cap needed to be before I Velcroed it to my head.

-15 Minutes each frozen cap was on my head before it got too warm and had to be replaced with a fresh one.
+15 Minutes each frozen cap was on my head before it had to be replaced with a fresh one.

-35 Cost of a wig from the American Cancer Society after that technology failed me.
+35 Cost of a wig from the American Cancer Society after I lost my hair anyway

-11 Cost of the skull cap I wore when I wasn’t wearing a wig.
+11 Cost of the skull cap for when I wasn’t wearing a wig.

 1 Number of skull caps I purchased because I didn’t want to give cancer an extra dime.